National Tax Day is approaching! Don't forget to claim a 30% Solar Tax Credit for your solar system. Read about Solar Tax Credit.

 A 7kW solar system may cost you somewhere between $15,000 – $25,000, including hardware, shipping, installation labor, and permitting and inspection fees.
 With the 30% Solar Tax Credit, the final cost of a system comes to about $10,000 – $18,000.

-Let’s say that the system initially costs $20,000: it is a very good system, perfectly installed, with high-quality panels and maybe even batteries.
+Let’s say that the system initially costs $20,000: it is a very good system, perfectly installed, with high-quality panels and maybe even battery storage.
 Using the Solar Tax Credit, you bring down the cost to $14,000.
 If you pay upfront, there are no follow-up payments.
-Assuming that a solar system earns you $1,800, your profits over 25 years will amount to roughly:
+Assuming that a solar system earns you $1,800, you’ll find that your profits over 25 years will amount to roughly:

 $1,800/year × 25 years - $20,000 + $6,000 = $31,000